 Customizing Vdraft: Ultimate Programmability and Extensibility

 As might be inferred from the preceding discussions, SoftSource Vdraft's customization apparatus also reflects elegance and simplicity.
-By means of its open architecture and OLE 2.0 Automation, Vdraft offers a powerful model for virtually limitless programmability and program extensibility for creating complete, customized CAD solutions.
+By means of its open architecture and ActiveX Automation (formerly OLE 2.0 Automation), Vdraft offers a powerful model for virtually limitless programmability and program extensibility for creating complete, customized CAD solutions.

-For example, a user may need to track pricing or parts information in a Microsoft Excel spreadsheet.
+For instance, say you need to track pricing or parts information in a Microsoft Excel spreadsheet.
 Such information is often stored in blocks or attributes of CAD drawings.
-Via Excel connections to the appropriate hierarchy of OLE objects in the appropriate Vdraft drawing, the user can easily "drive" Vdraft from the Excel spreadsheet and extract the necessary data from blocks or attributes in the drawing.
+Via Excel connections to the appropriate Automation objects in the Vdraft drawing, you can easily "drive" Vdraft from the Excel spreadsheet and extract the necessary data from blocks or attributes in the drawing.

 OLE AUTOMATION 2.0 MODEL: Vdraft + OLE Automation + 1 Programming Tool = All you need for ultimate program extensibility!

-Currently, Microsoft Visual Basic, Microsoft Access, Borland Delphi, and Visual C++ are only a few of the many Windows-compliant programming tools from various vendors that will fully utilize OLE Automation.
-In addition, Microsoft plans to migrate all its applications-based macro languages to Visual Basic for Applications (VBA), so OLE Automation will play an ever larger role in program extensibility.
+Currently, Microsoft Visual Basic and Visual C++ are only a few of the many Windows-compliant programming tools from various vendors that will fully utilize ActiveX Automation.
+In addition, Microsoft plans to migrate all its applications-based macro languages to Visual Basic for Applications (VBA), so ActiveX Automation will play an ever larger role in program extensibility.
 Such developments will also have far-reaching implications for Vdraft and the CAD industry.

 * Product Overview